Red rock ending view of the Boynton Canyon trail

 Beautiful red rock and creek views along the Templeton trail in Sedona, Arizona

 The Templeton Trail is another short, mostly flat trail which offers stunning vistas of Cathedral Rock, one of Sedona’s most powerful vortexes.
 Vortexes are areas of enhanced natural energy where thousands of people have reported a feeling of motivation or extra energy.
-Starting at the Cathedral Rock trailhead, you will simply follow the route of Templeton as opposed to following the tourists who will begin the intense climb up the Cathedral Rock formation.
-While Cathedral is one of Sedona’s most stunning hikes, it’s quite challenging, completely devoid of shade, and thus, better suited for the cooler months.
+Starting at the Cathedral Rock trailhead, you will simply follow the route of Templeton as opposed to following the tourists who will begin the intense climb up the rock formation.
+While Cathedral is one of the most stunning hikes, it’s quite challenging, completely devoid of shade, and thus, better suited for the cooler months.

 On the contrary, the Templeton, is a quiet enjoyable trail which can be enjoyed any season.
-At just 2 miles round-trip, the Templeton is the perfect option for a quick stroll before the harsh heat of the afternoon sun hits.
+At just 2 miles round-trip, this trail is the perfect option for a quick stroll before the harsh heat of the afternoon sun hits.
 It’s also quite shady for more than half the route.
 This is one of the few trails where you will get to stroll along a portion of the beautiful creek.
 It is a very underused trail.
 And thus, one of the more peaceful hiking experiences you will find in Sedona.

 Distance: 1 mile out-and-back

-Additional info on the Templeton trail
+Additional info & pics from the Templeton trail

 3. West Fork trail